Home / Languages / Duolingo Spanish Review

 Thoughts on Duolingo to learn Spanish?

-I like Duolingo for what it is, a fun game.
-I love doing the lessons and keeping my streak up, but feel as if it would take forever to actually become fluent in Spanish just using the Duolingo app.
+I like Duolingo for what it is: a game.
+I love doing the lessons and keeping my streak up, but feel as if it would take forever to become intermediate in Spanish just using the Duolingo app, and it isn’t a realistic path for achieving fluency.

 More Reviews